Maritime lien: Advantage of action in rem

 Action in rem (property) is an action separated from the action in personam.
 The action is against the maritime property such as vessel, cargo or freight, but not against the owner.
 This concept is why such an action is said to be against “all the world”.

-Claimants take advantage of the action in rem, rather action in personam, because an action in rem is more easy and convenient to institute.
+Claimants take advantage of the action in rem, rather action in personam, because an action in rem is easier and convenient to institute.
 It is more difficult, in an action in personam, to summon the defendant via writ outside the jurisdiction unless the defendant is a resident of EU or EFTA countries.
-Besides, the processes to find the rightful shipowner, the defendant, are very complicated and time consuming due to the complex and inconsistent ship registration in different countries.
+Besides, the processes to find the rightful shipowner, the defendant, are very complicated and time-consuming due to the complex and inconsistent ship registration in different countries.
 An action with respect to a bareboat ship will frequently encounter this problem.

 The Admiralty action in rem will concern when the claims and ship are put within the Admiralty Jurisdiction, an adequate and secure place for the claimants to ask for compensation.
 If the defendant does not provide enough security as compensation, the court may sell the “res” in order to achieve the satisfaction for the claim.

 There are two distinct advantages to an admiralty action in rem in England.